 GENERAL COUNSEL & COMPANY SECRETARY

-Rosemary is a senior legal advisor and governance professional, having worked in the private sector mainly in professional services, engineering and agricultural companies.
-She has extensive experience in advising the C Suite, boards and their chairs across a broad range of commercial and governance issues.
-Rosemary graduated in law at Monash University and is a graduate of the Governance Institute.
+Rosemary is a senior legal and governance executive, predominantly working in the private sector in professional services, engineering and agricultural companies.
+She has extensive experience in advising the C Suite, boards and board chairs across a broad range of legal, commercial and governance issues.
+Rosemary graduated in law at Monash University with honours and is a fellow of the Governance Institute.